sunsided/ros-gazebo-gpu-docker/README.md

 docker/nvidia/build.sh
 ```

-This should provide you with the image `ros-nvidia:kinetic-xenial`
+This should provide you with the image `ros:kinetic-gazebo7-xenial-nvidia`
-based on `osrf/ros:kinetic-desktop-full-xenial`.
+based on `nvidia/cudagl:9.0-base-ubuntu16.04`.